karanfx/opencv_seq_to_video_converter/README.md

 Create a new branch for your feature or bug fix.
 Make your changes.
 Submit a pull request.
-Please ensure that your code adheres to the project's coding conventions and includes appropriate documentation.
+Please ensure your code follows the project's coding conventions and includes appropriate documentation.